bm-BigData/docker/README.md

 Containers, like VMs, are isolated (with one little caveat that I’ll discuss later).
 They also have an unique ID and a unique human-readable name.
 It’s necessary for containers to expose services, so Docker allows you to expose specific ports of a container.

 ![alt tag](https://github.com/bm-BigData/docker/blob/master/images/containers-2.png)

+Containers have one big difference that separate them from VMs, they are designed to run a single process, they don’t simulate well a complete environment.